 When you actually start studying it’s vital to monitor your spending and make sure you’re sticking to your university student budget, adjusting it if you need to.

 You can apply for help to cover the costs of your fees and you may also be entitled to extra help with childcare or if you have an adult dependent or a child with a disability.
 Loans do eventually have to be repaid but the upside with these types of loan is they’re often very low interest and you don’t have to start repaying them until after you graduate and you’re earning over a certain amount.
-In addition, when you do start to pay them back, it’s only 9% on any earnings above the threshold, not your entire salary.
+In addition, when you do start to pay off student loans, it’s only 9% on any earnings above the threshold, not your entire salary.

 The tuition fees at GSM London are lower than other institutions with fees around £6,000 a year compared to £9,000 at some universities, which will also have an effect on how much you need to borrow.